MulamuMammba/Portfolio/README.md

 EagleEyed: A bird watching app with navigation and social features.
 Disaster Management System: A web application which allows disasters to be reported and managed as well as the donation.
 Each project lists the tools and technologies used, along with Hlanganani’s role in the development.

+# Chatbot
+A chatbot for givign more information and a more communicative way to interact with the portfolio

 # Contact
 A contact form allows users to share their views.